 The Encinitas Union School District serves 5,400 K-6 students in nine elementary schools, all of which have been recognized as California Distinguished Schools.
 The district is home to one National Wildlife Federation (NWF) Eco-School (bronze level), four NWF Certified Habitats, and two Alliance for a Healthier Generation Schools (bronze level).
 Two large-scale organic, sustainable farming efforts are blossoming within the district: a 10-acre Agroecology Learning Center, which is scheduled to open this summer, and the one-acre Ocean Knoll Educational Farm.
 Both facilities leverage public and private partnerships and provide food for the Farm to Cafeteria program.
 The district has reduced lunchtime waste by 85 percent using its award-winning SCRAP carts for recycling and composting.

-Lowell Elementary School [http://lowell-lbusd-ca.schoolloop.com/] , Long Beach, Los Angeles County
+Lowell Elementary School [Note: this school is now named Lowell Bayside Academy] (http://lowell-lbusd-ca.schoolloop.com/)] , Long Beach, Los Angeles County

 Growing, conserving, and learning by doing